LiquoriChris/azuredevops-extension-tag-git-release/overview.md

 ## Note

 Enabling "Allow scripts to access the OAuth token" can be found under the "Agent Job/Phase" section of the selected stage.

-## Changelog

-Version 1.0.4
-- Add ability to use personal access tokens.
-- Resize logo to extension standards.